nordic-rse/nordic-rse.github.io/content/_index.md

 RSE are similar to being a
 researcher](https://www.software.ac.uk/blog/2013-08-23-ten-reasons-be-research-software-engineer).
 RSEs will almost always closely work with researchers.

-There are two typical types of RSEs:
-* Researchers who tend more towards the tech side, and not primarily interested in jobs which depend on numbers of publications.
-  Typically titled "postdoc", "graduate student", "staff scientist", or some such.
-* Tech staff/software developers who like the challenge and freedom of the research environment.
-Typically titled "application specialist", "IT support", "laboratory manager", "programmer", "senior engineer", or some such.

 You can read more about RSEs demographics in the Nordics in [our 2018 survey](https://github.com/nordic-rse/RSE_intro_survey).